jumblexacm/jumble-bot/README.md

 2. Delete a channel follow message: "so-and-so has added such-and-such to this channel.
 Its most important updates will show up here."
 This one isn't too important, so it doesn't matter when the message was sent.

 3. Send and delete a message in the dev server channel you want the bot to watch.
-Do this in a single `discord.Client()` session.
+Again, do this in a single `discord.Client()` session.

 4. Send and delete a message in a different dev server channel.
-Do this in a single `discord.Client()` session.
+Again, do this in a single `discord.Client()` session.

 Expected result:
-- Before and after deletion, the message isn't in MongoDB.
+- Before and after deletion, the message isn't in MongoDB
-- However, a delete function triggers and doesn't crash.
+- However, a delete function triggers and doesn't crash